application-research/shuttle-proxy-v2/README.md

 A smarter proxy for Estuary shuttles.

-It does a round robin check of the shuttles and retries the request on other shuttles if the chosen is down.
+It does a roundrobin check of the shuttles and retries the request on other shuttles if the chosen is down.

 ## Installation
 ```